Ana Cepinska

 Ana Cepinska Miszczak (born 11 April 1978) is a Venezuelan model and beauty pageant titleholder who was crowned Miss World Venezuela 1996, won the Miss World Photogenic award, and placed fourth runner-up at Miss World 1996.

 Miss World Venezuela

 Cepinska, who stands 1.78 m tall, competed in 1996 as Miss Nueva Esparta in her country's national beauty pageant, Miss Venezuela, obtaining the title of Miss World Venezuela.

-Miss World 1996
+From there, she represented Venezueela at Miss World 1996.

-As the official representative of her country to the 1996 Miss World pageant held in Bangalore, India on November 23, 1996, she won the Photogenic award and placed fourth runner-up to eventual winner Irene Skliva of Greece.

 Life after Miss World

 She has lived in Mexico since 2004 to work in television, and became the first full-nude model of Playboy Mexico in April 2007.